 Written by: David Zabel

 After a U-turn by Abby when she got together with Carter instead of back with Luka, he numbs the pain with alcohol and an endless number of casual hookups — nurses, patients’ mothers and whoever comes his way.
 He never makes much effort though, the women approaches him and he passively lets it happen.

 Hindsight starts with the end in fierce Memento style, when Luka’s reckless driving makes him crash his Porsche into a building, with med student Harkins next to him in the passenger seat.
 They both seem fine and take care of the people in the other car involved before Harkins collapses att the scene and in critical condition is rushed to the ER.

 The morning before Luka is awakened with the worst of hangovers.
 When ordered to come to work due to lack of personnel, he performs what probably is his worst day at work ever.
 Abby is keeping her eyes on him all day, barking at him for not caring about his patients and getting very annoyed when he doesn’t trust her opinion as he always do.
 Luka is not too shy to put his blame on the nurses and at the end of the day a patient dies for absolutely the wrong reasons.

 The evening before, at Susan’s Christmas party, Luka is drunk and regretful when reaching out to Abby in some futile attempt to get her back.
-Her stone-cold rejection makes him return to his bottle, give in to Harkins’ flirting and resign to what seems to be the only thing he’s good for and what is expected of him.
+Her stone-cold rejection makes him return to his bottle, give in to Harkins’ flirting and resign to what seems to be the only thing that he’s good for and what is expected of him.

 The Lost (Season 10, episode 2)